 It is another important question you have to ask yourself when pairing your vegetable meal with a bottle of wine.
 There’s also a broad cooking spectrum to consider when you select the perfect bottle of wine to the right veggie meal you prepare.

-For those veggie meals which undergo a full and delicate preparation, you may consider picking a lighter wine so that both the recipe and the drink will not overwhelm your taste buds.
-On the other hand, if you opt to serve vegetable dishes which may come braised, roasted, or grilled, you need to pick the boldest and highest tannic red wines.
+For those veggie meals that undergo a full and delicate preparation, you may consider picking a lighter wine so that both the recipe and the drink will not overwhelm your taste buds.
+On the other hand, if you opt to serve vegetable dishes that may come braised, roasted, or grilled, you need to pick the boldest and highest tannic red wines.

 How About Vegetable Dishes With Sauce?